The role of information in high dimensional stochastic optimal control: Introduction

-We next study the fluctuations about the mean field optimal control limit.
-Such fluctuations in Markovian population models were obtained in \cite{shiga1985central}, \cite{dawson1991law}.
-For the fully observed controlled version, analysis of the fluctuations has been carried out in \cite{cecchin2019convergence} for finite-state spaces, following a similar approach to continuous-state spaces in \cite{delarue2019master} where the master equation is used to find a feedback control form.
-We will point out here, that a full solution to the master equation is not needed and rather a localized analysis around a mean field trajectory is sufficient to understand the fluctuations.
-This localized analysis we carryout involves solving a linear quadratic Gaussian control (LQG) problem using the problem data approximated quadratically about a mean field solution.
-This approximation follows an approach similar to \cite{benigno2012linear}.
-The solution to the LQG problem satisfies the separation principle, where the Kalman is used to estimate the state, and the dynamic programming principle readily provides a linear feedback control.
-Computation of these solutions involve solving decoupled forward and backward Ricatti type differential equations.
+The localized asymptotic analysis we carry out involves solving a linear-quadratic-Gaussian control (LQG) problem using the problem data approximated quadratically about a mean-field solution.
+This approximation follows an approach similar to \cite{benigno2012linear}, here it was used for fully observed optimal control.
+The solution to the LQG problem satisfies the separation principle, where the Kalman filter is used to estimate the state, and the dynamic programming principle readily provides a linear feedback control.
+Computation of these solutions involves solving decoupled forward and backward Ricatti-type systems of ordinary differential equations.
 Given these solutions, we can then express an approximate feedback control policy, which we show is accurate to the first order ($N^{-1}$) correction of the cost.

-We next analyze a couple of illuminating examples.
-The first example, is motivated by the Ising model of statistical physics and provides a glimpse of the behavior near a phase transition.
-In this example we see clearly that the fluctuations diverge at the critical point for the phase transition.
+We analyze two illustrative examples.
+The first example is motivated by the Ising model of statistical physics and provides a glimpse of the behavior near a phase transition.
+In this example, we see clearly that the fluctuations diverge at the critical point for the phase transition.

 Our second example is to consider a simple epidemic model with observations corresponding to tests of individuals.
 This example showcases the computational and practical possibilities of our approach.
-While most of this paper is written for continuous time, it certainly applies with discrete time, which is used in this example.
+While most of this paper is written for continuous time, the approach applies to discrete time, which is used in this example.